Jack Higgins (RAF officer): RAF career

 Higgins became a cadet at the Royal Military Academy, Woolwich and was commissioned into the Royal Field Artillery as a second lieutenant on 15 June 1895, and promoted to lieutenant on 15 June 1898.
 He served in the Second Boer War in South Africa, where he took part in the operations in Natal in 1899, including actions at Rietfontein and Lombard's Kop.
 Severely wounded in early January 1900, during the Defence of Ladysmith, he was later back in action and was promoted to captain on 15 March 1901.
 After the end of the war in June 1902, Higgins left Cape Town in the SS Bavarian in August, returning to Southampton the following month.
 For his service during the war, he was mentioned in despatches and awarded the Distinguished Service Order (DSO) dated 29 November 1900.

 After his return, he was posted at Ammunition Park, Aldershot Garrison.
 He served as Officer Commanding No. 5 Squadron from July 1913 and then at the start of November 1914, Higgins was selected to head up the RFC's training wing which was based at Netheravon.
 He went on to command II Brigade RFC, VI Brigade RFC and then III Brigade RFC during the course of the First World War.
 In the closing stages of the war he was General Officer Commanding No. 3 Area and then General Officer Commanding Midland Area.
+He was appointed a Commander of the Order of the Bath (CB) and awarded the Air Force Cross in the 1919 Birthday Honours.

+He was restored to the active list, on half-pay in 1920.
+He was again restored to the active list early in 1921.
 After the War he was appointed General Officer Commanding RAF forces of the Rhine and then Air Officer Commanding Northern Area before becoming Director of Personnel at the Air Ministry in 1920.
-He went on to be Air Officer Commanding Inland Area in 1922, Air Officer Commanding Iraq Command in 1924 and Air Member for Supply and Research in 1926.
+He went on to be Air Officer Commanding Inland Area in 1922, Air Officer Commanding Iraq Command (as a temporary Major General) in 1924 and Air Member for Supply and Research in 1926.
+He was promoted to Air Vice Marshal in 1929.
 He retired to India in 1930 but was recalled as Air Officer Commanding-in-Chief of the Air Forces in India in October 1939 at the start of the Second World War before retiring again in August 1940.

+Higgins was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1925 Birthday Honours, and promoted to Knight Commander of the Order of the Bath (KCB) in the 1928 Birthday Honours.